-Options trading is the buying and selling of options – financial contracts that offer you the right, but not the obligation, to buy or sell an underlying asset when its price moves beyond a certain price with a set time period.
+Options trading is the buying and selling of options.
+Options are financial contracts that offer you the right, but not the obligation, to buy or sell an underlying asset when its price moves beyond a certain price within a set time period.

 Can I profit from options trading?

 Yes.
 If you buy an option you can make a profit if the asset’s price moves beyond the strike price (above for a call, below for a put) by more than the premium you initially paid before the expiration date.
 Your maximum risk is the premium you pay to open.

 If you sell an option you stand to make a profit if the underlying market doesn’t hit the strike price before the option expires – you profit from the premium paid to you by the holder at the outset of the trade.
 However, your maximum risk is potentially unlimited if the market moves in favour of the option holder.

 Yes, you can trade stock options.
 Rather than owning the actual stock, you have the right to buy or sell it at an agreed price on a specific date.

 Can I buy a call and a put on the same stock?